glynester/cv/README.md

    <a href="#Interests"> Interests </a>| </h4>
 </div>
 I bring enthusiam, passion and tenacious problem solving skills to the team.
 I love to learn new things and I am not afraid of hard work.<BR>
-I'm looking for an inspiring Developer role (full stack) where I can continue to learn new things every day, in a development team creating innovative/world changing applications.
+I'm looking for an inspiring Developer role (full stack) where I can continue to learn new things every day, in a development team creating innovative and helpful applications.
+I will gladly learn any new language/library in addition to the ones I know.

 <div id="skills"><h2><a href="#TOC">Skills</a></h2></div>
 I get a huge amount of satisfaction from getting computer programs to function as I intend them to by writing the code instructions.<BR>